hashicorp/consul/website/source/docs/guides/connect-production.md

 ~> Individual Service Tokens: It is best practice to create a unique ACL token per service _instance_ because it limits the blast radius of a compromise.
-However, since Connect intentions manage access based only on service identity, it is possible to create only one ACL tokens per _service_ and share it between instances.
+However, since Connect intentions manage access based only on service identity, it is possible to create only one ACL token per _service_ and share it between instances.

 In practice, managing per-instance tokens requires automated ACL provisioning,